scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

 Note we can use

 - Standard virtual server (explicit SNAT)
-- but also Using forwarding virtual server: https://support.f5.com/csp/article/K7595 (transparent SNAT)
+- but also Using forwarding IP virtual server: https://support.f5.com/csp/article/K7595 (transparent SNAT)

 See https://support.f5.com/csp/article/K93100324#link_07_01